KenKundert/svg_schematic/README.rst

 for the positive and negative inputs, and 'da' is short for differential amplifier and has markings for positive and negative inputs and outputs.

+You can reshape the amplifier using *w* and *h* to specify the width and height.
+The default values for each are 2, and you should not deviate too far from 2 or you will end up with an ugly amplifier.

 .. code-block:: python

     Amp((x,y), kind='da', orientation='h-')

 You may pass a wire or wires directly under the amplifier and the wire will be concealed by the amplifier.

+The 'da' amplifier provides the *po*, *no*, *pi*, and *ni* terminals as attributes.
+The 'oa' and 'comp' amplifiers provide the *o*, *pi*, and *ni* terminals as attributes.
+And the 'se' amplifier provides the *o* and *i* terminals as attributes.

 Gate